Define Coordinate Setup

 2. Define settings and click OK.

-This modifies the coordinate system values used by all Terra Applications in the active design file.
+This modifies the coordinate system values used by all Terra Applications in the active CAD file.